Studying

 Anki will only bury siblings that are new or review cards.
 It will not hide cards in learning, as time is of the essence for those cards.
 On the other hand, when you study a learning card, any new/review siblings will be buried.

-Note: A card cannot be buried and suspended at the same time.
+Also note that a card cannot be buried and suspended at the same time.
 Suspending a buried card will unbury it.
-Burying a suspended card does not work on Anki 2.1.49+, whereas on earlier versions, it will unsuspend the card.
+Suspended cards can't be buried.

 Keyboard Shortcuts